Patrick’s first experience of coaching was with Marcos.

 With Patrick by his side, he got back on track and breathed new life into his playing career.

-He even became a national hero after he beat Jurgen Melzer of Germany – World No. 10 at the time – to win the Davis Cup for France.
+He even became a national hero after he beat Jürgen Melzer of Austria – World No. 10 at the time – to win the Davis Cup for France.

 A diamond in the rough but not the finished article, Grigor Dimitrov joined forces with Patrick to deliver on the promise of his successful junior years on the ATP circuit.